Bynn-Intelligence/agemin-sdk/README.md

 }
 ```

 **Important**: The `onSuccess` callback only indicates the verification process completed.
-You MUST verify the actual age verification result server-side using your Private Key.
+It does NOT mean the user passed the age check.
+Use `onAgePass` and `onAgeFail` for age-specific results, or verify server-side using your Private Key for strong API security.

 ## Event Listeners